 Stems: No thorns.

 Toxic / Danger: Most parts of this plant are poisonous.
 The bright orange to red seeds are toxic.

 USDA hardiness zones: 8-11.

 Sun: Full sun.

-Water once established: Deep soak once or twice a month
+Water once established: Deep soak monthly, and twice a month in the warm season.

 Uses: Ornamental, shade.